Training structure

 Faculty of Science

-This course will focus on the following concepts:
+This EU will focus on the following concepts:

-1) The watershed (definition, geometric, geological, physiographic characteristics, hydrological behavior)
+1) The watershed ( definition, geometric, geological, and physiographic characteristics, hydrological behavior)

-2) Precipitation (Definition of precipitation, concept of showers and intensity, spatial analysis of point measurements (Thiessen, isohets), temporal analysis of point measurements (return period, Montana).
+2) Precipitation ( Definition of precipitation, concept of showers and intensity, spatial analysis of point measurements (Thiessen, isohyets), temporal analysis of point measurements (return period, Montana)

-3) Evapotranspiration (interception, evaporation, transpiration, evapotranspiration, formulas of Turc, Thornthwaite)
+3) Evapotranspiration ( interception, evaporation, transpiration, evapotranspiration, Turc formulas, Thornthwaite)

 4) Infiltration (definition of infiltration capacity, characteristics of the unsaturated zone, concepts of water content, hydraulic conductivity at saturation, water potential, balance of forces and state of water in the soil, factors influencing infiltration and water profiles, Horton's law)

-6) Water balance (the water cycle and water balance at different spatio-temporal scales)
+6) The hydrological balance (the water cycle and the hydrological balance at different spatial and temporal scales)

-7) Hydrometry (measurement principle and technique + field)
+7) Hydrometry (principle and measurement technique + fieldwork)

 ECTS